hmc-cs159-spring2015/site/project1.md

 this assignment isn't for you to just implement a well-known algorithm.
 To get full credit you **must** experiment with at least one additional model of your choice and present your findings.
-One team will work on each of the following options:
+One team will work on each of the options described below.

+Options
+-

 * Implement [a model that prefers to align words close to the diagonal](http://aclweb.org/anthology/N/N13/N13-1073.pdf).
 * Implement an [HMM alignment model](http://aclweb.org/anthology-new/C/C96/C96-2141.pdf).